 Six (6) hours of the M.A. in Christian Ministry Required Curriculum serve as electives for the M.A.
 Communication Required Curriculum.

 Refer to course descriptions in the back of this catalog for course prerequisites.
+(S-L) = Course(s) with field-based service-learning component.

 +Prerequisite: COMA 6300.